ebeshero/digitalStorytelling/schedule_2017.md

      * A [good example](https://craftygrrrlblog.wordpress.com/2016/01/31/the-frustrations-of-crocheting/) made by a student

-     * Suggested apps for "meme generation" (a layering of memorable text over image): [https://dailytekk.com/the-6-best-meme-generators-and-apps-of-2015/](https://dailytekk.com/the-6-best-meme-generators-and-apps-of-2015/)
+     * [Suggested apps for "meme generation"](https://dailytekk.com/the-6-best-meme-generators-and-apps-of-2015/) (a layering of memorable text over image)

       * Look into the Pitt's [Software for Students](http://technology.pitt.edu/category/software-for-students) and see if you can afford the discounted Adobe Creative Suite so you can experiment with Photoshop.